Alviso, San Jose: History

 The city ceased to exist when it was consolidated with the City of San Jose on March 12, 1968, following a 189 to 180 vote in favor of consolidation.
 The city's final census was in 1960 when it recorded a population of 1,174.
 The United States Postal Service still recognizes "Alviso" as a place name.
 Mail is not delivered in Alviso, but must be picked up at the post office.

 After the 1970s, Alviso was treated like a socioeconomic backwater of the prospering Silicon Valley business community and struggled to restore its former vitality.
 On October 9, 1973, 9 acre were added to the National Register of Historic Places listings in Santa Clara County, California as site 73000449 under the name Alviso Historic District.
 The listing cited 11 historic structures and alternative name Embarcadero de Santa Clara, although exact boundaries were not disclosed.
 The floods of the early 1980s were devastating to Alviso, especially because Alviso is below sea level and is on marshland.
 Water was as much as 10 feet (3 m) deep in some locations.
 A number of homes and businesses were destroyed.
 Some of the picturesque character of the town was lost.

 Shipping and industry have left Alviso, leaving it mostly as a small residential neighborhood.
 Digital video recorder company TiVo and Polycom have their corporate headquarters in Alviso.
 Many salt evaporation ponds formerly owned by Cargill in the neighborhood are being converted to wetlands as part of the Don Edwards San Francisco Bay National Wildlife Refuge.

-Throughout the 20th Century, Alviso has been victim to severe flooding, most recently in 1983 and 1995.
+Throughout the 20th century, Alviso was victim to severe flooding, most recently in 1983 and 1995.

-As of 2021, Amtrak trains and the Altamont Commuter Express still cross through Alviso on the Coast Line (Union Pacific Railroad).
+As of 2021, Amtrak trains and the Altamont Corridor Express still cross through Alviso on the Coast Line.